REGULATIONS OF STUDENT MOBILITY FOR STUDIES (SMS)

 The student mobility under the Erasmus+ Programme can be realized at the foreign University holding an „European Charter for Higher Education” with which Opole University of Technology has concluded the interinstitutional agreement.
 The host institution have to be located in a country participating in the Erasmus+ Programme (EU Member States, Turkey, Iceland, Lichtenstein, Norway, Republic of North Macedonia).

 Students of the 1st, 2nd, 3rd cycle studies and single-stage studies (also part-time students) who have completed at least the first year of the 1st cycle studies may participate in study mobility under the programme.

 Upon the start of the student mobility, the student may not be on leave nor be subject to disciplinary proceedings.

 A student holding a citizenship other than a Member State of the European Union or the European Economic Area is required to read the regulations on entering the territory of the host country in connection with the planned stay as an Erasmus + scholarship holder.

 The student has the possibility of multiple participation in the programme, taking into account that the maximum length of stay on the scholarship amounts to a total of 12 months for each cycle of education (max.
 12 months during the 1st cycle, max.
 12 months during the 2nd cycle and the max.
 12 months during the 3rd cycle).
+Students of single-cycle studies, such as Physiotherapy can be mobile up to 24 months.
 The duration of stay includes previous participation in the LLP-Erasmus and Erasmus + programmes.

 The minimum period of stay at the host university is 2 months.

 The destination countries covered by the Erasmus+ programme have been divided into 3 groups depending depending on the cost of living.
-The following grant rates were assigned (valid from 01/01/2023):
+The following grant rates were assigned:

 OUTGOING STUDENTS RECRUITMENT PROCESS - MOBILITY FOR STUDIES